 Introduction

 Prevalence of type 2 diabetes (DM) continues to increase rapidly in low and middle income countries (LMIC) as a result of rapid urbanisation1 and nutrition transition2, combined with a genetic and epigenetic ‘mismatch’ of their inhabitants with more affluent environments3.
 Already, about 80% of the 415 million estimated DM cases globally are from LMICs.
 Diabetes increases the risk of many infectious diseases including tuberculosis4 (TB), and diabetes prevalence is projected to rise most steeply in regions with high TB incidence such as Sub-Saharan Africa (SSA) over the next 30 years5.
 A high proportion of diabetes in LMICs is undiagnosed and diabetes screening can be more challenging during TB treatment due to stress hyperglycemia that might be transient6.
 Optimal TB treatment regimes for diabetic patients have not been established, and many issues related to DM management during TB treatment remain unresolved.
 The scale of the health systems challenges with regard to the interacting epidemics of TB and DM have yet to be fully realized.
 To address some of these issues, a group of international TB and DM experts convened at the National Institutes of Health (NIH) in May 2016 to discuss the convergent epidemics of these communicable and non-communicable diseases with regard to their epidemiology, underlying biological mechanisms and clinical management.
-This review provides an overview of the topics discussed at the meeting, ending with a list of research prioirities, with Part 1 focussing on the epidemiology, public health and clinical aspects of the TB-DM interaction.
+This review provides an overview of the topics discussed, ending with a list of research prioirities, with Part 1 focussing on the epidemiology, public health and clinical aspects of the TB-DM interaction.

 Epidemiology and public health